 It’s important to note that if you share any amount of blame for the crash, the total damages you’re entitled to pursue could decrease.
 Let’s say you incurred $100,000 in damages.
 If the truck driver was 100% liable, you could seek the full $100,000 in compensation.
 However, if you’re found to be 10% at fault for the accident, you would only be allowed to recover a maximum of $90,000.

 Even if you believe your actions may have partially contributed to the jackknife truck accident, you should not readily admit it to anyone.
 Until your accident is fully investigated, you won’t know the factors that played a role in causing your accident.

 Contact Abel Law Firm Today

-Our Oklahoma City jackknife accident lawyers have been representing clients like you since 1976.
+Our Oklahoma City jackknife accident lawyers have represented clients like you since 1976.
 We know the tactics used by insurance companies and will not back down from a fight.
-If necessary, we can take your case to court and aggressively argue for the compensation you deserve.
+Our attorneys can take your case to court and aggressively argue for the compensation you deserve if necessary.
 We understand how devastating this experience has been.
 You can count on us to guide you through the legal process and help you move forward with your life.

 If you were the victim of a jackknife truck accident in Oklahoma City, call Abel Law Firm at (405) 239-7046 for a free consultation.